nordcraftengine/documentation/docs/get-started/create-a-project/index.md

 1. **Select organization**: Pre-selected based on your account settings
 2. **Project info**:
    - Add a project name
-   - The project ID is auto generated, you may wish to edit it before creating the project
+   - The project ID is auto generated, you may wish to edit it before creating the project.
+It must only contain lowercase letters and numbers.
 3. **Choose visibility**: Decide who should be able to see your app; select **public** or **private**

 Click `Create project` and the Nordcraft editor will open for you to start working.